Battle of Landshut (1809)

-The Battle of Landshut took place on 21 April 1809 between the French, Württembergers (VIII Corps) and Bavarians (VII Corps) under Napoleon which numbered about 77,000 strong, and 36,000 Austrians under the General Johann von Hiller.
+The Battle of Landshut took place on 21 April 1809 between the French, Württembergers (VIII Corps) and Bavarians (VII Corps) under Napoleon which numbered about 60,000 strong, and 40,000 Austrians under the General Johann von Hiller.
 The Austrians, though outnumbered, fought hard until Napoleon arrived, when the battle subsequently became a clear French victory.
-This battle was preceded by the first battle of Landshut (16 April 1809) between Archduke Louis's vanguard under Joseph Radetzky and Bernhard Deroy's Bavarian III Division, in which the Austrians forced the Bavarians to retreat.
+This battle was preceded by the first battle of Landshut (16 April 1809) between Archduke Louis's vanguard under Joseph Radetzky and Bernhard Deroy's Bavarian III Division, in which the Austrians forced the Bavarians to retreat, with little loss on both sides.

 Prelude

 There were two engagements at Landshut.
 The first occurred on 16 April when the van under Radetzky (from Louis' V Corps) pushed a defending Bavarian division out of the town and the river defensive position by outflanking it, – with the help of Louis' large-calibre artillery and having a reserve in the form of Louis' entire corps as support.
 Five days later, after the French victory at Abensberg, the left wing of the Austrian army (36,000 men) withdrew on Landshut (this force was once more led by Hiller).
 Napoleon believed that this was the main Austrian army and ordered Lannes to pursue the enemy.
 Lannes' troops caught up with Hiller on the twenty-first.
 Hiller had decided to defend Landshut to allow his baggage train to withdraw.
 At Landshut the Isar river was spanned by two bridges with a small island in the center.
 Hiller had positioned cavalry outposts to the north of the town.
 His main force was deployed in Landshut and to the south on higher ground.
 Early in the morning Hiller was informed that a French force (57,000 men) had crossed the Isar upstream at Moosburg.
 Masséna led this force.